an-slua-sidhe/Elite-Gourmet/README.md

     The **Google Maps** element has a light brown coloured background behind the map itself (#C29C64); it displays to the left of the **Services Section** for **Desktop** and to the bottom on **Mobile** and **Tablet**.
 The map uses [**JSON**](https://en.wikipedia.org/wiki/JSON) to communicate with the API, rendering the locations of the 6 chosen restaurants upon the initial loading of the site.
 These are numbered 1 to 6; their names are listed beneath the map, and each one contains a link to the appropriate part of the **Restaurants Section**.
 Google's [**Cluster**](https://developers.google.com/maps/documentation/javascript/marker-clustering) function is enabled, so several restaurants can be clustered together if the user zooms out on the map.
 The inital position of the map is focused on the centre of Ireland (lat: 53.4, lng: -7.9) at a zoom of 5.5.

 - **Services Text**
     The **Services Text** element has a moderate blue background colour (#426A8C), in contrast to the **Google Maps** element.
 The text is white so as to be legible on this background.
 It outlines the services offered on the site.
 The list of services is styled in a different colour to the rest of the text to help it to stand out(#f1e5e5).
 There are two links in the final paragraph; one to the **Bookings Section** and one to the **Restaurants Section**.
-AS usual, these links are in light brown but turn dark brown when hovered.
+As usual, these links are in light brown but turn dark brown when hovered.

 #### Booking